Gonococcal arthritis is inflammation of a joint due to a gonorrhea infection.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of gonorrhea or gonococcal arthritis.
+Call your provider if you have symptoms of gonorrhea or gonococcal arthritis.

 Treating all sexual partners is essential to prevent re-infection.

 Cook PP, Siraj DS.
 Bacterial arthritis.
 In: Firestein GS, Budd RC, Gabriel SE, et al., eds.
 Kelly's Textbook of Rheumotology.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 109.

 Marrazzo JM, Apicella MA.
 Neisseria gonorrhoeae (gonnorrhea).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 215.

 Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD and the A.D.A.M.
 Editorial team.